Local mitigation plans look at natural hazards that may affect local governments and suggest actions to reduce losses from those hazards.

 - Flood Mitigation Assistance (FMA) Program

-- Considerations for Local Mitigation Planning Grant Subapplicants guides local communities and tribal subapplicants as they pursue planning grant funding under the Hazard Mitigation Assistance Program.
+- Considerations for Local Mitigation Planning Grant Subapplicants offers guidance to local communities seeking planning grant funding under the HMA Program.

-- Local Mitigation Plan Statement of Work provides a sample Scope of Work for localities as they enter into the planning process.
+- Local Mitigation Plan Statement of Work is a sample Scope of Work for localities to reference as they start the planning process.

-For more information or to request training and technical assistance to build mitigation planning capabilities, local officials can contact their respective State Hazard Mitigation Officer or Federal Emergency Management Agency’s (FEMA) Senior Mitigation Planner in the Mitigation Division, Risk Analysis Branch of the appropriate FEMA Regional Office.
+For more information, to request training or more technical assistance to build mitigation planning capabilities, local officials can contact their respective State Hazard Mitigation Officer or FEMA’s Senior Mitigation Planner in the Mitigation Division of the appropriate FEMA Regional Office.

 General Mitigation Resources

-- Mitigation Ideas: A Resource for Reducing Risk to Natural Hazards (2013) provides information that communities can use to identify and evaluate a range of potential mitigation actions for reducing risk from natural hazards and disasters.
+- Mitigation Ideas: A Resource for Reducing Risk to Natural Hazards (2013) is a resource for reviewing a range of potential mitigation actions for reducing risk from natural hazards and disasters.

-- Integrating Hazard Mitigation Into Local Planning: Case Studies and Tools for Community Officials (2013) provides practical guidance on how to incorporate risk reduction strategies into existing local plans, policies, codes, and programs that guide community development or redevelopment patterns.
-The following five fact sheets accompany this document.
+- Integrating Hazard Mitigation Into Local Planning: Case Studies and Tools for Community Officials (2013) provides guidance to local officials on how to include risk reduction strategies in local plans, policies, codes, and programs.
+The documents include five fact sheets:

-- Using the Hazard Mitigation Plan to Prepare Successful Mitigation Projects shows how a community can move from the hazard mitigation plan to developing mitigation projects that may be implemented fully using FEMA Hazard Mitigation Assistance, as appropriate.
+- Using the Hazard Mitigation Plan to Prepare Successful Mitigation Projects shows how to move from the hazard mitigation plan to developing mitigation projects.
+The mitigation projects may then be enacted fully using FEMA Hazard Mitigation Assistance, as appropriate.

-- Integrating Historic Property and Cultural Resource Considerations into Hazard Mitigation Planning (2005) shows communities how to develop and implement a pre-disaster planning strategy for historic properties and cultural resources.
+- Integrating Historic Property and Cultural Resource Considerations into Hazard Mitigation Planning (2005) describes how to develop and apply a pre-disaster planning strategy for historic properties and cultural resources.

 - Hazard Identification and Risk Assessment site provides information and resources for conducting a hazard identification and risk assessment.

-- Hazard Mitigation Planning Training provides an outline of the training available for mitigation planning, including the 2-day G-318: Local Mitigation Planning Workshop.
-For local, in-person trainings host by FEMA, contact the appropriate FEMA Regional Office or State Hazard Mitigation Officer.
+- Hazard Mitigation Planning Training provides available trainings on hazard mitigation planning topics.
+For in-person trainings hosted by FEMA, contact the appropriate FEMA Regional Office or State Hazard Mitigation Officer.